hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 ### Upgrades

 See [the Upgrades section](../../admin/upgrades.html) of the documentation.
+For Active/Active you'll need to scale down to a single virtual machine before proceeding with an upgrade.

 ## High Availability